atikhasan007/cifar10-image-classificatio/README.md

 ## Challenges Faced During Development

 ### GitHub Repository Management
-...1.
-GitHub Repository Management
+- 1. GitHub Repository Management
-Faced difficulties pushing the project to GitHub after the data ingestion stage because of the large dataset size.
+- Faced difficulties pushing the project to GitHub after the data ingestion stage because of the large dataset size.

-Multiple attempts to push the repository were unsuccessful due to Git limitations and repository size.
+- Multiple attempts to push the repository were unsuccessful due to Git limitations and repository size.
-To resolve the issue, the Git repository was cleaned, reinitialized, and configured with an appropriate .gitignore file before pushing the project again.
+- To resolve the issue, the Git repository was cleaned, reinitialized, and configured with an appropriate .gitignore file before pushing the project again.

-As a result of reinitializing the Git repository, the previous commit history was lost, reducing the total number of Git commits.
+- As a result of reinitializing the Git repositor y, the previous commit history was lost, reducing the total number of Git commits.

 ### Hardware Limitations
-...Hardware Limitations
+- 2.Hardware Limitations
-The development machine did not have a dedicated GPU for deep learning model training.
+- The development machine did not have a dedicated GPU for deep learning model training.
-Therefore, the model was trained entirely on the CPU, which significantly increased the training time.
+- Therefore, the model was trained entirely on the CPU, which significantly increased the training time.
-Despite the hardware limitation, the complete end-to-end pipeline was successfully implemented and tested successfully.
+- Despite the hardware limitation, the complete end-to-end pipeline was successfully implemented and tested successfully.

 ### Debugging and Pipeline Integration
-...Debugging and Pipeline Integration
+- 3.Debugging and Pipeline Integration
-Encountered several configuration and implementation issues while developing the modular end-to-end pipeline.
+- Encountered several configuration and implementation issues while developing the modular end-to-end pipeline.
-Debugged problems related to project structure, configuration files, training pipeline, dependency management, and module integration.
+- Debugged problems related to project structure, configuration files, training pipeline, dependency management, and module integration.
-Successfully resolved the issues to ensure a stable, reproducible, and fully functional end-to-end workflow.
+- Successfully resolved the issues to ensure a stable, reproducible, and fully functional end-to-end workflow.